"This was our thing. An needs and I give. An wants and I give. And that was fine by me."

 I didn’t get it at first.

 It was long after we got out that stupid elevator that it clicked.
-All those times that An had told me that he and Chase never got too “far”.
+All those times that An had told me that the two of them never got too “far”.
 An used to tell me how they were going really slow, how they don’t go past making out, how Chase almost never initiated anything.

-So… that was the deal, then?
-That was what happened?
+So... that was the deal, then?
+That was the problem?